tab1-web/faq/docs/General/Cosmetics/Suits/suits.md

 To equip suits, you need to go to your **skills (ALT + K)** and **activate the toggle**.

+!!! warning
+    They are cosmetics only, they do not provide any bonuses.

 <div class="grid cards" markdown>

 - ![Freya Suit](https://i.postimg.cc/SQgvd1jn/Freya.jpg) <br>